-The general public holds a misconception.
-When some think of a personal injury lawsuit, they think of a money grab.
-They see a get-rich-quick scheme that can absolve them of a mountain of debt.
-When I was an undergrad at Penn State, there was a running joke on campus that if a bus owned by the school hit you, you would get free tuition for the remainder of your time at school.
-But personal injury law isn’t so simple.
-To get damages in court, you must prove, by a preponderance of the evidence, that you suffered harm equal to a monetary value.
+Do personal injury victims exaggerate?
+The general public often assumes so.
+When some people think of a personal injury lawsuit, they think of a money grab, a get-rich-quick scheme that can absolve them of a mountain of debt.
+When I was an undergrad at Penn State, a running joke on campus held that if a school bus hit you, you would get free tuition for the rest of your time there.
+But personal injury law is not so simple.
+To recover damages in court, you must prove, by a preponderance of the evidence, that you suffered harm equal to a monetary value.
+The U.S. Courts system explains how this burden works in civil cases.

 Impact of Stereotypes

-Juries typically provide damage awards.
-So, when the general public, i.e., a jury of your peers, sees you in court and you are genuinely and seriously injured, the stereotype may harm the reality of your suffering.
-There is a diverse range of suffering that inflicts damage on personal injury victims.
-After an injury, beyond the physical pain you suffer, you may be unable to participate in hobbies with your children or loved ones, perform your favorite activity, lose friendships, and more.
+Juries typically decide damage awards.
+So when the general public, a jury of your peers, sees you in court and you are genuinely and seriously injured, the stereotype can undercut the reality of your suffering.
+Personal injury victims experience a wide range of suffering.
+After an injury, beyond the physical pain, you may be unable to join hobbies with your children or loved ones, perform your favorite activity, or maintain friendships.
 These are natural and lasting consequences of serious injuries.
-And the law recognizes them as compensable so long as we can prove the causal link in court.
-Common misconceptions about the extent of these injuries and their impact on plaintiffs’ lives are pervasive in personal injury cases.
+The law recognizes them as compensable so long as we can prove the causal link in court.
+Unfortunately, common misconceptions about the extent of these injuries remain pervasive in personal injury cases.

 Dispelling of Stereotypes

-There are countless reasons why the stereotype that personal injury victims exaggerate cannot be accurate.
-For one, a jury or judge could snuff it out if they were exaggerating.
-For as bright as an exaggerating victim would have to be to get away with it, a jury of six or 12 is more intelligent.
-Moreover, judges see these cases multiple times a day, every day.
-They have seen bad cases with severe and life-altering injuries; they can differentiate between that plaintiff and one in court for a money grab and nothing more.
+There are countless reasons why the stereotype that personal injury victims exaggerate cannot hold up.
+For one, a jury or judge could snuff out an exaggeration.
+For as bright as an exaggerating victim would have to be to get away with it, a jury of six or twelve is collectively sharper.
+Judges also see these cases multiple times a day, every day.
+They have seen severe, life-altering injuries, so they can tell that plaintiff apart from one in court for a money grab and nothing more.

-But beyond the finder of fact at trial, there is the defense.
-It is the defense team’s job to pay as little as possible for your injuries.
-This is what makes our justice system effective.
-If you have a weak case, they will let it be known to the fact finder and deliver it in a way that will make no jury want to pay you.
+Beyond the finder of fact at trial, there is the defense.
+The defense team’s job is to pay as little as possible for your injuries.
+This adversarial structure is what makes our justice system effective.
+If you have a weak case, the defense will make that clear to the fact finder and deliver it in a way that makes no jury want to pay you.
 Of course, we are also very good at what we do.
-When we take your case to trial, we strategically present your strong case, countering the defense’s efforts to minimize compensation.
-However, the role of defense in a personal injury case dispels the inaccurate stereotypes involving exaggeration.
+When we take your case to trial, we strategically present your strong case and counter the defense’s efforts to minimize compensation.
+The role of defense counsel therefore dispels the myth that victims routinely exaggerate.

 The Role of Medical Documentation

-As personal injury lawyers, we must prove your damages are legitimate.
-A valuable tool to do this is your medical documentation.
-Testimony by your medical providers and medical documentation beginning at the commencement of your treatment is persuasive evidence to a jury.
-Thus, you must inform your doctor or provider of every detail that ails you due to your injury.
-It is up to the doctor to relate it to the injury caused by the third party.
-But the more information the doctor has to work with, the more persuasive your case will be.
-Not to mention, your doctor cannot treat an ailment he is unaware of.
+As personal injury lawyers, we must prove that your damages are legitimate.
+A valuable tool for this is your medical documentation.
+Testimony by your medical providers, along with records that begin at the start of your treatment, provides persuasive evidence to a jury.
+You must therefore tell your doctor or provider every detail that ails you because of your injury.
+The doctor then relates those symptoms to the injury the third party caused.
+The more information the doctor has, the more persuasive your case becomes.
+Your doctor also cannot treat an ailment he does not know about.

-Ultimately, the role of medical documentation is to support your credibility as a witness in your case.
-Furthermore, it allows the doctor, who treats countless patients, to testify to your injuries accurately.
+Ultimately, medical documentation supports your credibility as a witness.
+It also allows the doctor, who treats countless patients, to testify to your injuries accurately.

 Transparency

-The most important thing you can do in a personal injury case is be honest and transparent.
+The most important thing you can do in a personal injury case is stay honest and transparent.
 You will not gain anything by exaggerating your injuries.
-We always advise our clients not to exaggerate their injuries but not to minimize them, either.
+We always advise our clients neither to exaggerate their injuries nor to minimize them.
 If your injuries are legitimate, you are entitled to compensation.
-But it is imperative to state facts as they are and be as transparent as possible.
-A jury of your peers is competent; they are perceptive to your words.
-Moreover, defense counsel for insurance companies constantly seeks ways to contradict you on the witness stand.
+But you must state the facts as they are and stay as transparent as possible.
+A jury of your peers is competent and perceptive to your words.
+Defense counsel for insurance companies also constantly seeks ways to contradict you on the witness stand.
 If you stand behind precisely what happened, you will generally find success.

-An added benefit of transparency is the resulting humility.
+An added benefit of transparency is the humility that comes with it.
 Juries favor a humble plaintiff.
-While you have every right to be upset that your life is irreversibly altered due to an injury that is not your fault, people do not respond well to aggression.
-Remember, your goal is to obtain the compensation you deserve for the damages you suffer.
-Accordingly, it would be best to speak transparently, not exaggerate your injuries, and display humility.
+While you have every right to be upset that an injury that was not your fault has irreversibly altered your life, people do not respond well to aggression.
+Remember, your goal is to obtain the compensation you deserve for the damages you suffered.
+For that reason, it is best to speak transparently, avoid exaggerating your injuries, and display humility.

 Contact a Personal Injury Attorney

-Our personal injury lawyers have practiced tort law in Washington, D.C., and Maryland for over 70 years.
-We exclusively handle car accident cases, truck accidents, pedestrian accidents, motorcycle accidents, wrongful deaths, and nightclub injury cases.
+Our personal injury lawyers have practiced tort law in Washington, D.C. and Maryland for over 70 years.
+We handle car accident cases, truck accidents, pedestrian accidents, motorcycle accidents, wrongful deaths, and nightclub injury cases.
 Call today for a free consultation.